Tennis Elbow / Lateral Epicondylitis

 Dry needling is also a very effective treatment for tennis elbow.
 This technique is similar to acupuncture.
 The insertion of needles at varying lengths and points are thought to alter the way pain signals are transmitted by nerve pathways.
 Dry Needling is also used to break up the scar tissue formation that has built up over time from tennis elbow.

 If you suffer from tennis elbow, call Perth Chiro Centre today at 9342 1211 or Book Online and your road to recovery.

 - We are honest and Genuinely CARE about you and your health concerns

 - We are experts in what we do

 - Our fundamental goal is to alleviate your symptoms in minimal visits

-- We work with network of GPs and Surgeons and can bounce ideas between our network and work out what is best for our patients
+- We work with a network of GPs and Surgeons and can bounce ideas between our network and work out what is best for our patients

 - We have HICAPS facilities so private health claims can be made instantly

-- We are honest and evidence based
+- We are honest and evidence-based

-- We do not over service
+- We do not intentionally prolong treatment process

-- We use Xrays to rule out pathology and arthritic problems.
+- We use X-Rays to rule out pathology and arthritic problems.
 We don’t use them to look at postural stances.

-- Professional but comfortable atmosphere.
+- Our clinic maintains a professional but comfortable atmosphere.

 - Large private treatment rooms.

 - M.D. and attorney referrals.